metaeducation/ren-cpp/doc/build.md

 **Building Ren Garden**

-If you want to build Ren Garden along with RenCpp, then CMake will need to be able to find where Qt installed its CMake "package finders".
+If you want to build Ren Garden along with Ren/C++, then CMake will need to be able to find where Qt installed its CMake "package finders".
 This is generally done via the environment variable CMAKE_PREFIX_PATH.
 So if you installed Qt in `C:\Qt\5.4`, then be sure something along these lines is set in whatever